nasa/trick/docs/tutorial/ATutMonteCarlo.md

 This text file will be used to assign the cannon's initial angle.
 Remember that this angle is in radians.

 ### Updating our Input File
-The input file must be adjusted to run the simulation using Monte Carlo techniques.
+The simulation input file must be adjusted to run the simulation using Monte Carlo techniques.

 ```
 % cd $HOME/trick_sims/SIM_cannon_analytic/RUN_test
 % vi input.py
 ```

-The simulation must be told to enable Monte Carlo, recognize a Monte Carlo variable, and connect the variable to the cannon init angle.
+The simulation must be told to enable Monte Carlo, recognize a Monte Carlo variable, and use the angle_value_list file created above.
 To accomplish this, change the input file to include the following:

+<a id=listing-input_1></a>
+**Listing - input.py**

 ```python